 If you have been hired for a permanent position, you must secure permanent immigration status.
 In Canada, this is known as `Permanent Resident’ status or previously as `Landed Immigrant’ status.

-To assist you to complete your work permit application, the guide Applying for a Work Permit outside Canada can be accessed at www.cic.gc.ca/english/pdf/kits/guides/5487E.PDF.
+To assist you to complete your work permit application, please follow the attached link for the guide to Applying for a Work Permit outside Canada.

-Please refer to www.cic.gc.ca/english/pdf/kits/forms/IMM5488E.PDF to obtain a document check-list.
-Using this form will ensure that you have enclosed all necessary documentation for your work permit.
-Then attach the document checklist to your application.
+Please refer to the IRCC website to obtain a document check-list.
+Using this form will ensure that you have included all necessary documentation for your work permit.
+Afterwards, attach the document checklist to your application.

 The completed application must be submitted to the Consulate/Visa Processing Office serving your lawful place of residence, or in certain cases, you may apply at a port of entry (land border crossing or international airport) to Canada.
 Please note that the Consulate/Visa Processing Office may have specific application requirements in addition to those required by IRCC.
 Please check with them to ensure you are aware of all requirements.